 Cord Blood and Tissue in the Treatment of Disease

-Cord blood is a proven treatment of more than 80 diseases and conditions including numerous types of malignancies, anemias, inherited metabolic disorders and deficiencies of the immune system.
-It has saved thousands of lives around the world through more than 50,000 transplantations.
-The majority of these cord blood transplantations have been performed in patients younger than 18 years of age; however, with advancements in regenerative medicine, it is foreseeable that individuals of all ages can benefit from this therapy in the near future.
+Cord blood is used to treat nearly 80 diseases and conditions including numerous types of malignancies, anemias, inherited metabolic disorders and deficiencies of the immune system.
+It has saved thousands of lives around the world through more than 60,000 transplantations.
+The majority of these allogeneic cord blood transplantations have been performed in patients younger than 18 years of age; however, with advancements in regenerative medicine, it is foreseeable that individuals of all ages can benefit from this therapy in the near future.
 Transplantations are characterized as either autologous (cells of the donor) or allogeneic (cells of a matched sibling or other family member).

 In addition to the proven treatments, researchers are looking into other diseases cord blood can treat.
 Promising research that could potentially impact a countless number of lives is being conducted in the treatment of autism, cerebral palsy, adult stroke and more.
 Below is a partial list of diseases currently being researched or treated using stem cells like those found in cord blood and cord tissue: